Refinement Modal Logic: Axiomatization

 where $\Phi$ is a set of purely propositional formulas.
 Now if apart from {\bf RS5} we also add the usual ${\bf S5}$ axioms {\bf T}, {\bf 4}, and {\bf 5}, we have a complete axiomatization for the refinement logic of knowledge.
 In the case of the refinement logic of belief, we add axioms {\bf D} (for seriality), {\bf 4}, and {\bf 5} and {\bf RKD45} to get a complete axiomatization.
 For details, see \cite{halesetal:2011}.

 A study of how various classes of models affect the properties of bisimulation quantified logics is given in \cite{french:2006}.
 Refinement epistemic logics are investigated in \cite{halesetal:2011,hales:2011}.
-In \cite{hales:2011} a multi-agent $KD45$ axiomatization is also reported, a multi-agent $S5$ axiomatization is elusive so far.
+In \cite{hales:2011} a multi-agent $KD45$ axiomatization is also reported.
+(For multi-agent $S5$, see `Recent results' in Section~\ref{sec.conclusions}.)